d18c7db/Gauntlet_FPGA/readme.md

 ..
 905FFE

-The region is scanned one at the start of each frame during the first 8 scan lines.
+The region is scanned once at the start of each frame during the first 8 scan lines.

 At each location, the word's top 6 bits seem to be unused and the word's bottom 10 bits (when doubled) is a pointer to a sprite offset (typically the first sprite in a linked list).